The Office of Legacy Management’s (LM) Financial, Audits, and Contracts Services (FACS) Team performs the following management functions:

 - Accounts for assets, liabilities, fund balances, revenues, and expenses associated with the maintenance of U.S. Department of Energy (DOE) and Federal funds and expenditure of Federal appropriations (e.g., Salaries and Expenses, Operation and Maintenance, Procurement, Working Capital, Trust Funds) in accordance with applicable Federal regulations.

-The PBA Team coordinates the acquisition of assets and entities to assist LM in carrying out its program mission.
-PBA serves as the reviewer and coordinator for LM programs to acquire assets and services required to achieve program goals.
+The FACS Team coordinates the acquisition of assets and entities to assist LM in carrying out its program mission.
+FACS serves as the reviewer and coordinator for LM programs to acquire assets and services required to achieve program goals.
 The primary interface is with the Office of Procurement Services, where contracting authority resides.
-The PBA Team utilizes established procurement procedures to ensure compliance with DOE Acquisition Regulations.
-The PBA Team makes extensive use of DOE’s acquisition systems such as the Strategic Integrated Procurement Enterprise System (STRIPES).
+The FACS Team utilizes established procurement procedures to ensure compliance with DOE Acquisition Regulations.
+The FACS Team makes extensive use of DOE’s acquisition systems such as the Strategic Integrated Procurement Enterprise System (STRIPES).